 At this point the bet will attract the whales and syndicates that only come out when the water is warm.
 They will pool their money together and try to hit the bet.
 Sometimes they are able to cover thousands of combinations with wagers that can exceed $10,000.

 Special Horse Betting Pools

 On the biggest days in horse racing tracks will sometimes offer special betting pools and events that have the potential to pay out large sums of money.
 An example would be the Kentucky Derby or the Breeders’ Cup World Thoroughbred Championships.

-On these days you can expect to see Pick 3, Pick 4, and Pick 6 wagers that involve the most difficult races on the card.
+On these days you can expect to see Pick 3, Pick 4 (Strategies for pick 4 betting), and Pick 6 wagers that involve the most difficult races on the card.
 Some of the bets can be made for as little as $1, and you can find them at your favorite online racebook.

 Are you ready to start betting the horse racing wagers that pay the most?
 If so, check out our list of recommended online racbooks.
 Most of them will give you a nice bonus when you sign up, such as AmWager.